How To : Pack Away Your Winter Linens

 Washing your winter linens before storing them away for the season will help make sure they last longer.

-Vaccuum Packs: They eliminate moisture from the storage environment of your linens.
-This is important as bacterias and mildew can develop when moisture creeps into the storage environment, damaging your linen We like them because: They can become very compact and are suited to households with limited storage space
+Vacuum Packs: They eliminate moisture from the storage environment of your linens.
+This is important as bacterias and mildew can develop when moisture creeps into the storage environment, damaging your linen.
+We like them because they can become very compact and are suited to households with limited storage space

 Tubs with lids: They are airtight and can be stacked.
-Using color coded tubs or labels can help you easily identify which tub belongs to which room.
+Using colour-coded tubs or labels can help you easily identify which tub belongs to which room.
 We like them because: They are great for households with floor space for stacking on top of each other.